MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 * Capacities with the same name and capacities that were deleted and recreated with the same name, are displayed as one capacity.

-* In case capacity, workspace or an item is deleted, it will count the deleted audit records in total audit activities.
-It will show up under blanks in visuals.
+* When a capacity, workspace or item is deleted, it will count the deleted audit records in the total audit activities.
+In the visuals this will show up under blanks.

-* The NA's in report represents data that isn't available in audit fact.
+* N/A represents data that isn't available in audit fact.
 It can be a case when an event doesn't capture the dimension info or it isn't applicable for the event.

-* In card visual, deleted capacities, workspaces and users are counted in active records.
-Capacities with same name but different ID are counted as separate records in card visual.
+* In the card visual, deleted capacities, workspaces and users are counted in active records.
+Capacities with the same name but different ID are counted as separate records in card visual.

 ## Next steps